THE CENTRE FOR STRATEGIC CYBERSPACE + SECURITY SCIENCE

-The Center for Strategic Cyberspace + Security Science is a bipartisan, multilateral, international non-profit organization headquartered in London, United Kingdom.
+The Center for Strategic Cyberspace + International Studies is a bipartisan, multilateral, international non-profit organization headquartered in London, United Kingdom.
 It seeks to advance global cyberspace security and prosperity by providing strategic insights for cyberspace and policy solutions to decision makers.

-For more information on this white paper or to contact the author please contact CSCSS external relations.
+For more information on this white paper or to contact the author please contact CSCIS external relations.